ibm-cloud-docs/vmwaresolutions/vcenter/scb-orderinginstance.md

 vSAN storage depends on the number of servers and your total disk capacity, and the use of deduplication and compression.

 The amount of storage reduction from deduplication and compression depends on many factors, including the type of data stored and the number of duplicate blocks.
 Larger disk groups tend to provide a higher deduplication ratio.
-For more information, see [Using deduplication and compression](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vsan.doc/GUID-3D2D80CC-444E-454E-9B8B-25C3F620EFED.html){:external}.
+For more information, see [Using deduplication and compression](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vsan.doc/GUID-3D2D80CC-444E-454E-9B8B-25C3F620EFED.html){: external}.
-{:note}
+{: note}

 ##### vSAN Enterprise license
 {: #scb-orderinginstance-consoli-vsan-license}